JeehyeChoi/Wikipedia/README.md

 2. The file "editor_wikiID.csv" contains the editor IDs and names for the editors who edited more than 1% of edits of the articles in "article_wikiTITLE.csv".

-3. The file "article_editor0.01_aucTF.csv" contains article-ego pairs and AUCs analyzed in our paper.
+3. The file "article_editor0.01_aucTF.csv" contains the article ID and the editor ID for each article-ego pair analyzed in our paper, and whether the AUC is defined (True) or not (False).

-4. Files in "Time_series/article{\#ID}_time_user_bot.csv" is for an article's editing data.
-+ The first column shows article identity number in "article_wikiTITLE.csv".
-The identity number refers "Page ID" on the page information profile at Wikipedia webpage.
-+ The second column is the Unix time.
-+ The third column shows editor identity number in "editor_wikiID.csv"
-+ The fourth column refers to human and bot as "0" and "1", respectively.
+4. Each file "Time_series/article{\#ID}_time_user_bot.csv" contains the timestamp and the editor ID of each edit in the article.
+The timestamp is in Unix time.
+The last column has the value of "0" ("1") if the editor is human (bot).

-+ Identity numnbers are assigned for editors in our wikipedia time series.
+(???)
+Identity numnbers are assigned for editors in our wikipedia time series.
 Please do not confuse own "User ID" on the Wikipedia page information.